 ||Red Mountain Trail (St. George)

-Note: Because of wilderness encroachment, most of this trail is now closed
+Note: Because of a "wilderness study area" designation, most of this trail is now closed

 to bikes.
-I can't recommend the short bit of this trail remains open.
-This
+I can't recommend the short bit of this trail that remains open.

 The Red Mountain Trail is 11 miles north of St. George,

 opposite the small town of Diamond Valley.
 This is not a casual-riding

 trail.
 It's one of the meanest, roughest little trails in the St. George